fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

 * Demonstrate compliance to regulators
 * Evaluate your own cloud architecture
 * Assess the effectiveness of your company's internal controls

+#### AWS Encryption SDK

+Is an encryption library that helps make it easier for you implement encryption best practices in your application

+* Data Key Caching

 ## Troubleshooting & Monitoring & Alerting